 These peace offerings were in addition to the offerings at the temple that were required at each renewed moon, the daily morning and afternoon sacrifices, and those for specific holy days, including Yom Teruah, which also took place at the time of the renewed moon.
-We see an example of this again in Ezra 3:5[1]:
+We see an example of this again in Ezra $3:5^{[\underline{1}]}$:

-"Afterwards they offered the regular burnt offering, and those for New Moons and for all the appointed feasts of the Lord that were consecrated, and those of everyone who willingly offered a freewill offering to the Lord." {Underlined emphasis added}

-It was most likely the custom for many in ancient times to partake in this sacrificial peace-meal together as an assembly.
-Even though physical sacrifices are no longer offered at a temple today, the tradition of assembling to partake in a meal should be heavily considered.
-Although some groups have an occasional potluck (also referred to as an Oneg or Jacob's Join), a meal provides an opportunity for everyone, as a group, to fellowship and share their experiences and understanding.
+"Afterwards they offered the regular burnt offering, and those for New Moons and for all the appointed feasts of the Lord that were consecrated, and those of everyone who willingly offered a freewill offering to the Lord." {Underlined emphasis added} groups have an occasional potluck (also referred to as an Oneg or Jacob's Join), a meal provides an opportunity for everyone, as a group, to fellowship and share their experiences and understanding.
 Such assemblies for the renewed moon are supported in scriptures, including I Chronicles 23:31, II Chronicles 2:4; 8:13; 31:3, Nehemiah 10:33, Ezekiel 46:1, 3, Psalm 81:3, Isaiah 66:23 and Colossians 2:16.